daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 ## Implementation, part 2.
 Vertex position compression
 Compared to attributes, vertex compression has much more space for creativity.
 When I was looking through ["Deep dive into Nanite Virtualized Geometry"](https://www.youtube.com/watch?v=eviSykqSUUw&t=3606s&ab_channel=SIGGRAPHAdvancesinReal-TimeRendering) by [Brian Karis](https://twitter.com/briankaris?lang=en), I was inspired by their vertex compression system, which is where I got the idea for my own implementation.

 Why not naive fp16 compression?
-The answer is simple - it doesn't suit _almost any_ of my requirements: vertex size is still comparably big (16 bits per channel) and it has large error with big meshes.
+The answer is simple - it doesn't suit _almost any_ of my requirements: vertex size is still comparably big (16 bits per channel) and it has large errors with big meshes.
 I needed another, better way for vertex position compression.

 When I was implementing my system, I kept in mind three factors:
 - My renderer is cluster-based
-- Float32 and float16 can represent values far beyond mesh AABB, which is reduntant and only introduces additional "worthless" bits
+- Float32 and float16 can represent values far beyond mesh AABB, which is redundant and only introduces additional "worthless" bits
-- Do I really need byte aligned data-structures? (spoiler: no)
+- Do I really need byte-aligned aligned data structures? (spoiler: no)

 ### Grid quantization
 #### Overview
-Vertex quantization is done using **uniform grid**, where each vertex gets snapped to it.
-Grid step is an option - it can be set to a value in range of 4 to 16, which means that grid step varies from `1 / pow(2, 4)` to `1 / pow(2, 16)`.
-Compression is done with this code: `round(x * pow(2, grid_precision))`, which returns us a signed integer representing grid step count (essentially, a compressed value).
-See the photos below for visualization of quantization process.
+Vertex quantization is done using a **uniform grid**, where each vertex gets snapped to it.
+Grid step is an option - it can be set to a value in the range of 4 to 16, which means that grid step varies from `1 / pow(2, 4)` to `1 / pow(2, 16)`.
+Compression is done with this code: `round(x * pow(2, grid_precision))`, which returns us a signed integer representing the grid step count (essentially, a compressed value).
+See the photos below for a visualization of the quantization process.

 Say, we have a grid with 0.001 step.
-Outlined range is redundant precision which should me compressed away by *snapping to the grid*.
-On next photo, we have a 1D vertex laying at 6.39342:
+Outlined range is redundant precision which should be compressed away by *snapping to the grid*.
+In next photo, we have a 1D vertex laying at 6.39342:
 ![grid visualization, pre-compression vertex](https://i.ibb.co/fxLzNh0/Screenshot-11.png)

-After compression against a grid with 0.001 step, our vertex lays perfectly on 6.393, containing no excessive precision which requires additional bits for encoding:
+After compression against a grid with step of 0.001, our vertex lays perfectly on 6.393, containing no excessive precision which requires additional bits for encoding:
 ![grid visualization, post-compression vertex](https://i.ibb.co/NVWqgWj/Screenshot-12.png)

 #### Avoiding geometry cracks
-Considering that my renderer is cluster-based and is using mesh shading technology, my mesh is split up into "meshlets".
+Considering that my renderer is cluster-based and uses mesh shading technology, my mesh is split up into "meshlets".
 Compressing them naively may introduce *cracks* between them (see a photo below), which is unacceptable.
-To solve it, I needed to quantize all vertices, lods (if using meshlet-level lods) and all spatial data in general, including meshlets (see below), against *the same grid*.
+To solve it, I needed to quantize all vertices, lods (if using meshlet-level lods), and all spatial data in general, including meshlets (see below), against *the same grid*.

 ![Geometry cracks](https://i.ibb.co/sQ3GW6T/image.png)

 #### Precision and bit size
 Using this method, precision is kept very high.
 Maximum error equals to grid step size divided by 2, due to rounding.
-To calculate final bit size, I use this (preudo-) code: `ceil(log2(round(f * pow(2, precision)))`.
-For example, if I want to get final bit size of 1D vertex at 5.0 quantized against 8-bit grid, I do this: `ceil(log2(round(5.0 * pow(2, 8)))`, which returns 11.
+To calculate the final bit size, I use this (pseudo-) code: `ceil(log2(round(f * pow(2, precision)))`.
+For example, if I want to get the final bit size of 1D vertex at 5.0 quantized against an 8-bit grid, I do this: `ceil(log2(round(5.0 * pow(2, 8)))`, which returns 11.

 ### Encoding in meshlet-space
 To compress vertices even further, I encode them in meshlet-space, instead of local space.
-It can save us good 1-6 bits (3-5 in average) per vertex channel, depending on meshlet spatial size.
-Now, this is how I encode vertex:
+It can save us a good 1-6 bits (3-5 on average) per vertex channel, depending on meshlet spatial size.
+Now, this is how I encode the vertex:
 `round((f - meshlet-center) * pow(2, precision))`.

-We can calculate new vertex bit size using this technique: let's say, we still have 1D vertex laying at 5.0 and now it belongs to a meshlet with center at 4.2.
-Now, to calculate new bit size, I use this: `ceil(log2(round((5.0 - 4.2) * pow(2, 8)))`, and it returns us 8 - which is 3 bits less than previous result, meaning that we saved additional 3 bits *per channel*.
+We can calculate new vertex bit size using this technique: let's say, we still have a 1D vertex laying at 5.0 and now it belongs to a meshlet with center at 4.2.
+Now, to calculate the new bit size, I use this: `ceil(log2(round((5.0 - 4.2) * pow(2, 8)))`, and it returns us 8 - which is 3 bits less than the previous result, meaning that we saved additional 3 bits *per channel*.

 Important note: meshlet centers **must** be quantized as well in order to avoid geometry cracks between meshlets.

 ### Bit stream
 All this compression and 3-5 bits savings don't make any sense if I still have byte-aligned data structures.
-I needed a data structure which is not aligned to a byte - I needed a bit stream.
+I needed a data structure that is not aligned to a byte - I needed a bit stream.

-Using a bit stream instead of array of float32/float16/uint/int, I can compress vertices much effectively, because not a single bit will be wasted: data is packed as much as possible.
-This technique turned out to work really well on GPU - I simply use GPU bit stream reader to fetch vertex data.
+Using a bit stream instead of an array of float32/float16/uint/int, I can compress vertices much more effectively, because not a single bit will be wasted: data is packed as much as possible.
+This technique turned out to work really well on GPU - I simply used a GPU bitstream reader to fetch vertex data.
 By providing an offset *in bits* and num of bits to read, the reader returns us a `uint` representing encoded value.

-Considering that I deal with non-byte-aligned data, I can't just load some value from bit stream and expect it to have sign.
-To solve this, I used a trick called "bit extend", which expands sign bit, effectively restoring sign of the value.
+Considering that I deal with non-byte-aligned data, I can't just load some value from the bit stream and expect it to have a sign.
+To solve this, I used a trick called "bit extend", which expands the sign bit, effectively restoring the sign of the value.

 ### Per-meshlet bitrate
-So far, I had uniform bitrate for each vertex in every meshlet across all LODs, which worked well.
+So far, I had a uniform bitrate for each vertex in every meshlet across all LODs, which worked well.
 However, this quantization system is designed for use in pair with per-meshlet LODs.
 Using Epic Games' Nanite implementation of meshlet-level lods, each consecutive LOD will have spatially bigger meshlets, which will increase bitrate for all previous LODs' meshlets, effectively eliminating the entire point of encoding in meshlet-space (due to the fact that LODmax meshlet(s) may be as big as source mesh).

-To solve this problem, I decided to have variable per-meshlet bitrate.
+To solve this problem, I decided to have a variable per-meshlet bitrate.
 Now, each each meshlet has its own bitrate which equals to worst-case bitrate among meshlet vertices.
-It requires storing bitrate of meshlet data, however, it is not an issue, since it can be easily packed in a single `uint` variable with `vertex_count` and `triangle_count` values.
+It requires storing the bitrate of meshlet data, however, it is not an issue, since it can be easily packed in a single `uint` variable with `vertex_count` and `triangle_count` values.

 ### Decoding
 As mentioned in previous sections, I wanted decoding to be as fast as possible.
-To decode, I needed to convert a signed encoded vertex to a float, divide it by `pow(2, precision)` and add meshlet center which vertex belongs to in order to transform a vertex from meshlet-space to local (mesh) space.
+To decode, I needed to convert a signed encoded vertex to a float, divide it by `pow(2, precision)`, and add the meshlet center to which the vertex belongs to transform a vertex from meshlet-space to local (mesh) space.
-In my implementation, I use GLSL built-in ldexp() function for division of a float by POT - it basically adds a signed integer to float’s exponent, effectively multiplying / dividing it by POT value.
+In my implementation, I use the GLSL built-in ldexp() function for the division of a float by POT - it basically adds a signed integer to the float’s exponent, effectively multiplying/dividing it by POT value.

 ### Compression results
 Considering that compression is done based on per-meshlet bitrate, it highly depends on such variables
-as: parameters passed to mesh clusterizer, desired precision and overall mesh spatial size.
+as: parameters passed to mesh clusterizer, desired precision, and overall mesh spatial size.

-For test, I quantized [this pistol model](https://sketchfab.com/3d-models/flintlock-pistol-6c3788f102474476b57a8d9b7f4ee9e8) using 8-bit grid.
+For the test, I quantized [this pistol model](https://sketchfab.com/3d-models/flintlock-pistol-6c3788f102474476b57a8d9b7f4ee9e8) using an 8-bit grid.
 Pistol is ~24 units (floats) in size.
 Results are:
 - Uncompressed size in bytes: 335616
 - Compressed size in bytes: 87808
 - Rate: 3.82